evkx/evkx.github.io/content/models/volvo/ex90/EX90_Twin_Motor/_index.md

 ## Performance

 The Volvo EX90 Twin Motor has a maximum power of 300KW (408hp).
 The total torque is 770nm.
 The 0-100km/h sprint (0-62mph) takes 5,9 seconds.
-The top speed is 180 km/h.
+The top speed is 180 km/h. {{<evkxdisplayaddarticle />}}

 ## Battery, range, and charging